sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't crash when `rake gems` is run in Rails with Sass installed.
   Thanks to [Florian Frank](http://github.com/flori).

+* When raising a file-not-found error, add a list of load paths that were checked.

 ## 2.2.22

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.22).